singhsupriya2819/VMware-Horizon-Cloud-Service-on-Microsoft-Azure/Exercise1.md

    ![ws name.](media/exb38.png)

-For more information, see _VMware Horizon Cloud Service on Microsoft Azure Administration Guide_(```https://docs.vmware.com/en/VMware-Horizon-Cloud-Service/index.html```), and search the guide for **Register Your First Active Directory Domain**.
+For more information, see [_VMware Horizon Cloud Service on Microsoft Azure Administration Guide_](https://docs.vmware.com/en/VMware-Horizon-Cloud-Service/index.html), and search the guide for **Register Your First Active Directory Domain**.

 After deploying the Horizon Cloud Service pod and completing the bind operation, proceed to the next section to create golden images.